orilan93/SiameseFish/documentation.md

 This is because given an anchor and a positive input, there is a very high chance that the negative input selected will be outside of the margin of the anchor.
 Therefore online hard negative mining [[4]][4][[5]][5] can be used to only train on samples that have hard negatives.
 This also have the benefit that you don't need to have three identical models loaded in memory, because this step is done after the embeddings are calculated.

+## Self-supervised learning

+Self-supervised learning is a learning strategy where labels are generated automatically by the system [[6]][6].
+One problem with such systems is that they often require heavy modifications [[7]][7] SimCLR [[8]][8] is however a method which can be easily implemented into existing frameworks and pipelines.
+It is based on the siamese network, but it takes unlabeled images as input.
+The system then takes a copy of each image and sends each pair of into a random augmentation process.
+It then passes the two images through the siamese network and applies a loss the authors refer to as Normalized Temperature-scaled Cross Entropy (NT-Xent).
+This loss is based on Noise Contrastive Estimation (NCE) which tries to approximate non-parametric softmax.
+It is non-parametric in that sense that each image instance is treated as a separate class and the approximation comes from the batch size instead of using all available instances.
+A disadvantage with this method is that it works best with a large batch size such that it gets a large collection of negative pairs, but a memory bank structure can be used to alleviate this [[9]][9].
+An advantage with this is that it is a one-shot algorithm, but you have to either make sure no two images of the same individual is in the same batch or consider it noise, because it will handle them as a negative pair.

 ## Performance metric